This Website

 Ask Jamie Linford; it's his photo.

 Original Silver Pony production began in the fall of 1946 with no plans for sales or distribution.
 As they began to produce at the Pasadena, Texas facility (close to Houston) trucks would just show up and pay cash for what toy guns they had.
 Each day there was more production and more trucks.
 One day no trucks showed up but they kept producing in hopes that the next day TWO trucks would show up.
 The next day—there was nothing and so on.
 Finally they spent all their money and had a building full of Silver Ponies with NO SALES!
 Then they realized Christmas was over.
-This began the sales and distribution effort of Nichols Industries during the spring.
+So they had to begin the sales and distribution effort of Nichols Industries during the Spring.
 The country was starved for toys after WW II, with all production going to the war effort.
 As these were some of the first toys made in the Houston area after the War, sales allowed for maximum production till after that first Christmas.

 The FIRST Nichols Cap Gun!